Gravel Calculator

 - Install edging.
 Plastic, steel, or timber edging keeps gravel contained and reduces spreading onto lawns.
 Set it flush with your desired finished grade.

 - Lay landscape fabric (optional).
-For driveways, skip fabric — it tears under vehicle weight.
+For driveways, skip fabric, because it tears under vehicle weight.
 For paths and decorative beds, fabric under the gravel helps suppress weeds.

 - Add your base layer.
 For driveways, spread 4 inches of larger crushed stone (#3 or #4 aggregate).
 Rake level and compact thoroughly.